1.Determination of the tax base on a transaction-by-transaction basis

 Apply the general tax regime.Without the need for notification, they may not apply the special scheme to their supplies, which means that:

-They must charge VAT on the total consideration.
+They must charge VAT on the entire consideration.

 They may deduct the tax paid on the acquisition of the goods resold, although they may not make the deduction until the corresponding supplies are accrued.

-2.Determination of the tax base on a global basis.
+2.Determining the tax base on a flat-rate basis

 Where the taxable person has opted for the determination of the taxable amount by means of the flat-rate margin scheme, he must determine the taxable amount of all supplies of goods covered by the application of the flat-rate margin scheme by that procedure, without being able to apply the general tax scheme in respect of such supplies.